JorgeFilipePinto/JorgeFilipePinto/README.md

 # About me
 My name is Jorge Pinto, I have 29 years old and I'm Student of Engenharia Informática e Telecomunicações.
 I consider myself a very hard working person.
-I loveto participate in team projects and always strivemyself to contribute in the best way.
+I love to participate in team projects and always strive my self to contribute in the best way.
-I am mainlyinterested in programming projects.
+I enjoy learning some new, I make a loot of courses in [Codecademy](https://www.codecademy.com/profiles/blog4375572818) I am mainly interested in programming projects.

 I speak:
 - Portuguese (Native)
 - English B1 (but I am in formation constantly)